xiix0/scam/README.md

-Don't read any sky-writing for the next two weeks.
+Don't read everything you believe.